Proof of Immunization Status

 Any child in Idaho may attend preschool through 12th grade, provided that upon admission the parent or guardian provides proof of immunization status.
 Proof of immunization status may include a medical record outlining the necessary and completed immunization requirements or an Exemption Form or a Conditional Admission Form (if applicable) verifying that the child has received or is in the process of receiving (Conditional Admission) immunizations as specified by the state board of Health & Welfare.
-Any student enrolling, transferring or returning after withdrawing must show verifiable documentation of immunization at entry or re-entry.
+Any student enrolling, transferring or returning after withdrawing must show verifiable documentation of immunization status at entry or re-entry.
 Proof of immunization status is also required at 7th grade and 12th grade when additional boosters are required.

 West Ada follows Section 39-4801, Idaho Code: Idaho Department of Health and Welfare Rules, IDAPA 16, Title 02, Chapter 15 and Idaho State Law (39-401).